edgio-docs/edgio-docs/src/pages/guides/advanced_bot_management.md

 Use the Scrapers dashboard to analyze data scraping activity.
 This activity is broken down by:

 -   **Identified Scraper / Total Requests:** Review total data scraping requests and compare that to total traffic requests.
--   **Scraper Activity:** Review real-time scraping activity over the last few minutes, hours, or even days.
+-   **Scraper Activity:** Review scraping activity over the last few minutes, hours, or even days.
 -   **Additional Statistics:** Review scraping activity by data center, country, and user agent.

 ![](/images/advanced-bot-management/scrapers.png)